-Georgia has 9 years of experience working with children young people and adults in a variety of mental health and educational settings.
-Her degree in psychology and masters in child development have enhanced my naturally empathetic and reflective working style and informed her evidence-based approach.
+Georgia has 10 years of experience working with children young people and adults in a variety of mental health and educational settings.
+Her Psychology BSc and Masters in Child Development have fed into her naturally empathetic and reflective approach to teaching.

-Georgia has delivered workshops for organisations such as Eko Magazine, Community Focus Inclusive Arts, the Red Cross, The National Galleries of Scotland and Edinburgh Printmakers, as well as in independent primary schools.
+Georgia has delivered workshops for organisations such as Eko Magazine, Community Focus Inclusive Arts, the Red Cross, The National Galleries of Scotland, Edinburgh Printmakers, Art Buds Collective and The National Trust as well as in independent primary schools.

 Georgia's technical skills mean she is able to work with students' artwork to create complex and sophisticated images, which reflect their ideas and creativity.

-Cover (Above) and Images (Right) created in collaboration with students for community project, a novel aimed at young people about the autistic experience.
+Cover (Above) and Images (below) created in collaboration with students for community project, a novel aimed at young people about the autistic experience.

 Jubilee Illustration Workshop at Bickley Park School

 Picture book Research Project exploring the relationship of storytelling and dyslexia.